Today, I’m feeling grumpy.

 But today is my day off… plus I’m exhausted and feeling worn down.

-Anyways, below is the timeline of events that lead to my overwhelm and I've decided to do to make things better.
+Anyways, below is the timeline of events that lead to my overwhelm.
+I am now at a point where I’ve had enough of feeling like sh*t and am making the decision to do something about it so I can start to feel better.

-Hopefully this helps someone else who's feeling frustrated but can't understand why.
+I hope this post helps someone else who’s feeling frustrated but can’t understand why… this is how I work through my negativity.

-Last week I decided to start making moves with this new business idea I’ve had in my head for quite some time now, which involves rebranding Whipped Dream to be something bigger.
+Last week I decided to start making moves with this new business idea I’ve had in my head for quite some time now, which involves rebranding my design and marketing business to be something bigger.

 I was hesitant about whether I should start it now or wait until the beginning of 2017, but I decided to just go for it because it felt like the right time to do it.